w4ffl35/audiorecorder/README.md

 # System Audio Recorder

-Qt 6 desktop application for recording speaker output to a 16-bit PCM WAV file.
+Qt 6 desktop application for recording speaker or microphone output to a 16-bit PCM WAV file.

 ## Backends